Lviv: Kingdom of Poland

 In 1434, the Ruthenian domain of the Crown was transformed into the Ruthenian Voivodeship.
 In 1444, the city was granted the staple right, which resulted in its growing prosperity and wealth, as it became one of the major trading centres on the merchant routes between Central Europe and Black Sea region.
-It was also transformed into one of the main fortresses of the kingdom, and was a royal city, like Kraków or Gdańsk.
-During the 17th century, Lwów was the second largest city of the Polish–Lithuanian Commonwealth, with a population of about 30,000.
+It was also transformed into one of the main fortresses of the kingdom.
+As one of the largest and most influential royal cities of Poland, it enjoyed voting rights in the Royal elections in Poland, alongside other major cities such as Kraków, Poznań, Warsaw or Gdańsk.
+During the 17th century, it was the second largest city of the Polish–Lithuanian Commonwealth, with a population of about 30,000.

 In 1572, one of the first publishers of books in what is now Ukraine, Ivan Fedorov, a graduate of the University of Kraków, settled here for a brief period.
-The city became a significant centre for Eastern Orthodoxy with the establishment of an Orthodox brotherhood, a Greek-Slavonic school and a printer which published the first full versions of the Bible in Church Slavonic in 1580.
+The city became a significant centre for Eastern Orthodoxy with the establishment of an Orthodox brotherhood, a Greek-Slavonic school, and a printer which published the first full versions of the Bible in Church Slavonic in 1580.
 A Jesuit Collegium was founded in 1608, and on 20 January 1661 King John II Casimir of Poland issued a decree granting it "the honour of the academy and the title of the university".

 The 17th century brought invading armies of Swedes, Hungarians, Turks, Russians and Cossacks to its gates.
 In 1648 an army of Cossacks and Crimean Tatars besieged the town.
 They captured the High Castle, murdering its defenders.
 The city itself was not sacked due to the fact that the leader of the revolution Bohdan Khmelnytsky accepted a ransom of 250,000 ducats, and the Cossacks marched north-west towards Zamość.
-It was one of two major cities in Poland which was not captured during the so-called Deluge: the other one was Gdańsk (Danzig).
+It was one of two major cities in Poland which was not captured during the so-called Deluge: the other one was Gdańsk.

 At that time, Lwów witnessed a historic scene, as here King John II Casimir made his famous Lwów Oath.
-On 1 April 1656, during a holy mass in Lwów's Cathedral, conducted by the papal legate Pietro Vidoni, John Casimir in a grandiose and elaborate ceremony entrusted the Commonwealth under the Blessed Virgin Mary's protection, whom he announced as The Queen of the Polish Crown and other of his countries.
-He also swore to protect the Kingdom's folk from any impositions and unjust bondage.
+On 1 April 1656, during a holy mass in Lwów's Cathedral conducted by the papal legate Pietro Vidoni, John Casimir in a grandiose and elaborate ceremony entrusted the Commonwealth under the Blessed Virgin Mary's protection, whom he announced as The Queen of the Polish Crown and other of his countries.

-Two years later, John Casimir, in honour of the bravery of its residents, declared Lwów to be equal to two historic capitals of the Commonwealth, Kraków and Vilnius.
-In the same year, 1658, Pope Alexander VII declared the city to be Semper fidelis, in recognition of its key role in defending Europe and Roman Catholicism from Muslim invasion.